Kesheon/FallOut_44/README.md

 # happening world wide.
 World war 3 had reached it's climax.
 Fortunately, you signed up

-# for a program named Vault Tec earlier that morning: your wife insisted you sign up for
+# for a program named Vault Tec earlier that morning: your wife had insisted you sign up for

 # it.
 Vault Tec, for years, had been selling spots to people to live in an underground